IKalonji/SwarmFairOsIPFSDapp/README.md

 * Physical Android device (access to camera will be required)

 ### Installation

-#### NOTE: Please request CLIENT ID and CLIENT SECRET in order to test with the Web3Auth (Default values provided in app.component.ts file).

 1. Clone the repo
    ```sh
    git clone https://github.com/IKalonji/SwarmFairOsIPFSDapp.git
    ```
-2. cd into the Ionic frontend install dependecies then paste your Tunnel URL as well as the Tatum API key in the environment.ts as well as the enviroment.prod.ts files, Example:
+2. cd into the Ionic frontend install dependecies then paste the necessary keys in the environment.ts as well as the enviroment.prod.ts files:
   ```sh
   cd SwarmFairOsIPFSDapp
   npm install